PatrickParsa/PatrickParsa/README.md

 to gain valuable experience and continue my growth in the world of data.

 - 📫 How to reach me: Email me at: patrickp96@gmail.com
-- ⚡ Fun fact: Besides being a soccer nerd, I am also a salsa dancer and attend weekly events!
+- ⚡ Fun fact: Besides being a soccer stats nerd, I am also an avid salsa dancer!

 <!---